 - Evidence Receiving Unit - Receives all of the evidence for examination.
 Supervisor: Lou Anne Corcoran

-- Administrative Unit - Includes Identification Division Captain Harmon Hunsicker, Lieutenant Chris Blackwell, Lab Director Ann Talbot, Quality Manager Ranee Ho, IT Manager Kristin Heil, Business Manager Heather Watson and Administrative Assistant Jai Taylor
+- Administrative Unit - Includes Identification Division Captain Harmon Hunsicker, Lieutenant Chris Blackwell, Lab Director Ann Talbot, Quality Manager Ranee Ho, IT Manager Kristin Heil, Business Manager Heather Watson and Administrative Assistants Jai Taylor and Lethia Lewis.

-- Ten Print Unit - Supervisors: Lethia Lewis, Chad Norrick and Anya Bender.
+- Ten Print Unit - Supervisor Anya Bender.

 Approximate monthly output: Fingerprint the public: 250; Expungement assistance: 1,440; Identification Queries from Fingerprints: 3,880